When it comes to wellness, women are increasingly turning to cold showers for their wide-ranging therapeutic benefits.

 Better Sleep

-Cold showers have numerous proposed sleep benefits.
+There are numerous proposed benefits of cold showers for sleep.
 The cold helps lower body temperature directly, which signals the brain to release melatonin hours before bedtime.
 Melatonin regulates sleep-wake cycles.

 Being exposed to cold water earlier at night also enhances the natural drop in core body temperature that precedes sleep.
 This cooling effect helps you fall asleep faster and get better quality rest.